 TABLE OF CONTENTS

 According to the World Health Organization, high or raised blood pressure is estimated to cause over 7.5 million deaths, which is about 12.8% of total deaths.
-In fact, reports pertain that it has become a global burden, accounting for substantial morbidity and mortality (Hegde and Solomon, 2015).
+Reports pertain that it has become a global burden, accounting for substantial morbidity and mortality (Hegde and Solomon, 2015).
 Worldwide, persons aged twenty-five (25) years and older contributed to around forty (40%) percent of the total incidences of high blood pressure in 2008.

 While the proportion of persons with high blood pressure or uncontrolled hypertension was reduced slightly between 1980 and 2008 that number dramatically increased from about 600 million then to almost a billion in 2008.
 Since then, the numbers have increased exponentially to over 1.3 billion in 2019, with most people with the disease still unaware of their condition (Pan American Health Organization, PAHO, 2023).